 “The recent advent of easily concealable, high-resolution digital video cameras has made covert surveillance in personal injury cases more popular and effective.
 A persuasive surveillance video may defeat the plaintiff’s claims of injury,” say Robert Rubin and Mark Stempler, both attorneys, in the Florida Bar Journal.
 Yves Robillard, a litigation lawyer and partner in the office of Miller Thomson, agrees, noting that, once admitted, security video is strong evidence—and is considered to be “direct evidence of what was seen to be happening at a particular place at a particular time.”

 Legal experts note, however, that some challenging issues have arisen concerning discovery, authentication, use at trial, manipulation, and invasion of privacy.
-To minimize exposure and maximize protection in personal injury cases, there are key issues that loss prevention teams should consider.
+To minimize exposure and maximize protection in personal injury cases, there are key issues that loss prevention teams should consider surrounding video surveillance laws and usage.

 Surveillance footage is most effective when used to impeach a plaintiff’s credibility as to the extent of his or her injuries.
 Since the tape is factual, not opinion, it is not subject to traditional credibility attacks, note Rubin and Stempler.
 They add that it’s also a good trial tool because it is easily understood by a jury, easily admissible, and often offers entertainment value.